THE FURNITURE WARS - HOW AMERICA LOST A $50BN INDUSTRY -

 "MAYBE RATHER THAN TRYING TO THINK YOURSELF INTO ACTING DIFFERENT,

-START ACTING YOUR WAY INTO THINKING DIFFERENT" And stop the insanity of our industry of losing more bands and retailers.
+START ACTING YOUR WAY INTO THINKING DIFFERENT" And stop the insanity of our industry of losing more brands and retailers.

 Just a thought...Maybe we can add a few objectives to why we attend this market?